Reduced Charges in Los Angeles Domestic Violence Cases

 For example, they admitted everything when the police came to their own; their spouse or significant other has said many bad things about them.
 There are photographs of the injury and independent witnesses who saw what happened — that's a difficult situation for the defendant.

-Now that person will probably have to make a deal in the case.
-So, what they're trying to figure out is, is there some lesser included charge they might be able to plead to so they don't get that Penal Code 273.5 PC – domestic violence conviction on their record.
+Now, that person will likely have to negotiate a deal in the case.
+So, what they're trying to determine is whether there is a lesser included charge they might be able to plead to, thereby avoiding a Penal Code 273.5 PC domestic violence conviction on their record.
+This potential for a positive outcome can be a source of optimism in an otherwise difficult situation.

-There are lesser charges that relate to domestic violence.
+Fewer charges relate to domestic violence.
 There's a whole host of them.
-The issue is whether or not the prosecutors are willing to consider these lesser included offenses in your case.
+The issue is whether or not the prosecutors are willing to consider these lesser-included offenses in your case.

 Reduced Charges in Los Angeles Domestic Violence Cases

-Again, depending on how good your attorney is in convincing them, what mitigating factors you might have related to your domestic violence case and what problems the prosecutors might have proved the case against you.
-These are all things that will weigh into whether you might be able to get a lesser charge.
+Again, depending on how skilled and experienced your attorney is in convincing the prosecutors, what mitigating factors you might have related to your domestic violence case, and what problems the prosecutors might have in proving the case against you.
+These are all factors that your attorney will consider and use to negotiate a potential lesser charge on your behalf.

 Examples of lesser included charges are simply battery – Penal Code Section 242.
 A simple battery is what they call harmful or offensive touching.
 So, you could push somebody, shove them, snatch something out of their hands — there's a whole host of different things that can happen when it comes to these simple battery cases.